iromero25/redux-saga-cart/README.md

 I am providing integration tests for some components and as such, sagas are being tested.
 I am using React's Testing-Library and thus, my tests are focused on checking the DOM being updated accordingly, specially after a saga has being triggered.

+As specified previously, `yarn test` runs all tests for this app.

-There are a couple of important features that are worth mentioning for this tests:
+There are a couple of important testing-related features that are worth mentioning:

 - The usage of the [mockAPIs](./src/testUtils/mockAPIs.ts) function that supports with the mocking of all APIs used throught the tests.
 This is convenient as our tests rely on all API calls to be mocked.
 Refer to any of the test files to check how the function is used.